Hello again!

 I strongly believe that everyone who wants to work should be able to, and I’m here to help make that happen.
-My work is informed by my own lived experience of disability and cancer, a dedication to modern disability and industry knowledge, and of course an evidence-based coaching approach that has been shown to improve working performance and wellbeing.
+My work is informed by my own lived experience of disability and cancer, a dedication to modern disability and industry knowledge, and of course an evidence-based coaching approach that has been shown to improve professional performance and wellbeing.

 The Disability Paradox

-I acquired a medical condition due to an undiagnosed virus that permanently damaged my autonomic nervous system and the nerves in my blood vessels.
-As a result, I now live with the heartbeat of a runner when standing, and the heartbeat of someone standing when I am sat down, which means I use more energy than I should and as a result I need to manage symptoms people can’t see.
+I acquired my disability 14 years ago through an undiagnosed virus that permanently damaged my autonomic nervous system and the nerves in my blood vessels.
+As a result, my heart has to work harder to circulate blood.
+I live with the heartbeat of a runner when standing, and the heartbeat of someone standing when I am sitting down.
+This means I use more energy to do everyday things and manage a host of symptoms that are invisible to others.
+Pacing how I live and work is now key to my day-to-day.

 My Coaching Credentials: